The 21st Century Educator: Teachers As Co-Designers

-At the Institute for the Study of Knowledge Management in Education -- otherwise known as ISKME, we are changing the face of professional development training for the 21st century educator by collaborating worldwide with educators, administrators, and students.
+At the Institute for the Study of Knowledge Management in Education (ISKME), we are changing the face of professional development training for the 21st century educator by collaborating worldwide with educators, administrators, and students.

 - Developing the professional skills of educators to strengthen their abilities as researchers, designers, authors, leaders, and collaborators in their education communities and beyond;